Biggig/Biggig.github.io/_posts/2020-02-21-attention is all you need阅读笔记.md

 同时对  self-attention sub-layer in the decoder stack 进行了调整， ensures that the predictions for position i can depend only on the known outputs at positions less than i.

+## attention

+An attention function can be described as mapping a query and a set of key-value pairs to an output, where the query, keys, values, and output are all vectors.
+The output is computed as a weighted sum of the values, where the weight assigned to each value is computed by a compatibility function of the query with the corresponding key.